Partial Information Decomposition

 Real-world modalities are rarely Gaussian.
 Flow-PID bridges this gap by learning invertible (bijective) transformations that map each variable into a latent space where the pairwise distributions are closer to Gaussian:

-learn flows → obtain approximately Gaussian pairwise marginals in latent space → run Thin-PID to compute PID.
+Learn flows → Obtain approximately Gaussian pairwise marginals in latent space → Run Thin-PID to quantify PID → Downstream applications.

 Limitations and future directions